 Does Google own DuckDuckGo?

 Google or any other search engine does not own DuckDuckGo.
 It is an independent search engine that holds its search index.
-Gabriel Weinberg founded DuckDuckGo, and he is the CEO of the company.
+Gabriel Weinberg founded DuckDuckGo and is its CEO.

-He is an American businessman and entrepreneur who takes online data privacy seriously and aims to help its users achieve unbiased search engine results.
+He is an American businessman and entrepreneur who takes online data privacy seriously and aims to help his users achieve unbiased search engine results.

-Undoubtedly, Google is the biggest and most used search engine.
+Undoubtedly, Google Search is the largest and most widely used general search engine.
 It is the most powerful and advanced search algorithm today.

-However, all its unique features and benefits come with a cost – privacy concerns for users, retargeting advertisements, sharing data with third parties, etc.
+However, all its unique features and benefits come at a cost – privacy concerns for users, retargeted advertisements, data sharing with third parties, etc.

 If alternative search engines will protect your online data and give you the quality of search results you’d want, try some of the unbiased and privacy-focused search engines on the list.